andrew/ultimate-awesome/README.md

 - [awesome-computational-linguistics](https://github.com/awesomelistsio/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-css](https://github.com/awesomelistsio/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
 - [awesome-data-engineering](https://github.com/awesomelistsio/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
-- [awesome-dribbble](https://github.com/awesomelistsio/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
 - [awesome-economics](https://github.com/awesomelistsio/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-edge-computing](https://github.com/awesomelistsio/awesome-edge-computing) - A curated list of awesome resources, tools, frameworks, platforms, and research papers for Edge Computing.
 - [awesome-flask](https://github.com/awesomelistsio/awesome-flask) - A curated list of extensions, tools, frameworks, boilerplates, and learning resources for building web applications and APIs with Flask.
 - [awesome-g7](https://github.com/awesomelistsio/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
 - [awesome-geoengineering](https://github.com/awesomelistsio/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.
-- [awesome-github-pages](https://github.com/awesomelistsio/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-global-development](https://github.com/awesomelistsio/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
 - [awesome-govtech](https://github.com/awesomelistsio/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
 - [awesome-html5](https://github.com/awesomelistsio/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.